 - $19.50/mo billed yearly, or $28/mo billed monthly

-Cargo's pricing is simpler, two tiers instead of four.
+Cargo's pricing is simpler: two tiers instead of four.
 The standard plan covers everything most portfolio sites need.
 The commerce add-on is only necessary if you want to sell products directly.

 Scalability and Future Growth

 Squarespace is built to scale.
 Its plans allow easy upgrades with more storage, bandwidth, and features as your business grows.
 If you start with a portfolio and later want to add an online store, a blog, or email marketing, Squarespace handles that without switching platforms.
+Thousands of small businesses use Squarespace to grow from side project to full-time operation.

 Cargo works well for creative portfolios and smaller projects but may not scale as easily for larger business needs.
 It does not offer the same depth of e-commerce, analytics, or marketing tools that a growing business typically requires.
+If you ever need to sell at scale or run email campaigns, you will likely need to migrate to Squarespace or Shopify.

 Target Audience

 Cargo is specifically built for artists, designers, and creatives who want their site to feel like an extension of their work.
 It is ideal for people who value unique visual presentation over conventional business functionality.
 If your portfolio needs to look like no one else's and you're comfortable working with code, Cargo is the better fit.
+But if you need booking, email marketing, or e-commerce, Squarespace is more practical.

 Ease of Use and Learning Curve

 Cargo has a steeper learning curve.
 The design freedom it offers comes with more complexity, especially if you want to write custom CSS or build non-standard layouts.
 New users who are not familiar with web design principles may find it challenging at first, but rewarding once they learn the platform's capabilities.
+Budget at least a few days if you are learning HTML/CSS from scratch.

 Squarespace vs Cargo: Real-World Use Cases